Watering in South Florida

 How often?

 During the hottest times of year, the general rule of thumb is to run your irrigation 2 times a week (or even 3 times a week if it's been very dry) unless we've had rain.
+(NOTE: Some places only let you water once a week year round with stiff penalties for not adhering to the schedule.)

 In winter once a week on average should be sufficient.
 Things don't grow much when the weather is cold, therefore they require water less often than in the high-energy warm months.